CCM Swaps to Solana

 Besides the general implementation checklist, there are some specific considerations for Solana.

-- The compute unit budget on Solana will be capped to 600k compute units.
+• The compute unit budget on Solana will be capped at 600k compute units.

-- There is a limit on the length of the message and number of accounts that can be passed in a CCM swap as explained in transaction length limitation.
+• There is a limit on the message length and the number of accounts that can be passed in a CCM swap as explained in transaction length limitation.

 Solana CCM Parameters

-The list shall be a (Vec<u8>) obtained from encoding vector of addresses Vec<CcmAddress>
+The list shall be a (Vec<u8>) obtained from encoding CcmAccounts type using scale encoding, where:

 pub struct CcmAddress {